varunbhalerao56/meldrx-app/codebase.md

       ## Analysis Guidelines

-      1. Base all assessments on explicit evidence from the clinical notes
+      1. Base all assessments on explicit evidence from the clinical notes d
       2. Include specific document IDs and dates for all sources
       3. Note any conflicting information or uncertainties
       4. Consider temporal patterns and trends
       5. Account for social and environmental factors
       6. Document any gaps in information that affect confidence levels
+      7. Do not repeat the same condition / follow-up care / treatment predictions in the list unless there are distinct aspects to discuss

       ## Required Analyses